theskyinflames/docker-eclipse/README.md

 ```sh
   ./start_eclipse.sh
 ```
+## RHEL, CentOS and Fedora Core users
+With this distributions it's necessary to launch the container in priveleged mode, adding *privileged: true* to the docker-compose.yml file

 ## Help!
 I started the container but I don't see the Eclipse screen
 You might have an issue with the X11 socket permissions since the default user